For successful project delivery, you need to capture detailed business requirements. Here’s a How-To guide for doing that.

 –> Capture information on the issue/work request requirement – Is this going to be written information in the form of a story?
 Do you need lists of choices for people to use?
 What form/format is this information best captured in?

 Once you’ve done this second level of requirements capture, again you will start to see things that you hadn’t thought about earlier.
-For instance in the first example you may need to capture two addresses, a physical address and a postal address (one may be a billing address).
-When you capture the phone number will there likely be more than one, and do you need to capture the country code, as well as area/local code.
-This is more the format of the data required to be captured.
+For instance, in the first example, you may need to capture two addresses, a physical address and a postal address (one may be a billing address).
+When you capture the phone number will there likely be more than one?
+And do you need to capture the country code, as well as area/local code?
+Detail the data capture format.

-This level of detail is what is required if a system is going to be built, or configured, to meet your needs.
-It is really worth thinking at and documenting this level of detail.
+This level of detail is required if a system is going to be built, or configured, to meet your needs.
+It is really worth thinking about and documenting this level of detail.
 It means that the end product will meet the businesses needs exactly how they wanted.

 Ranking your requirements

 Most of the items you will have captured here are ‘functional requirements’, in that, they perform a function and deliver something.
 People usually forget the very important part of requirements gathering and that is the ‘non-functional requirements’ those things that are really important but sometimes less tangible.
 For instance, the time that it takes for a database query to be returned and displayed on your GUI or webpage.
 What is an acceptable time for you to wait for this response?
-If the system was built and it took five minutes to return the page I’m sure that you are going to say that it’s not delivering for you, you’d really want less than five seconds, so ensure that this important information is capture as a requirement.
+If the system was built and it took five minutes to return the page I’m sure that you are going to say that it’s not delivering for you.
+You would really want less than five seconds.
+Ensure that this important information is captured as a requirement.